My online program and private recovery community has helped hundreds of women beat bulimia.

-Although it can be quite disturbing seeing blood in your vomit - it is not one of the most serious bulimia complications.
-However, if you have any concerns, it is worth seeing a doctor for peace of mind!
+Although it's disturbing seeing blood in your vomit - this is not normally one of the most serious bulimia physical effects.
+However, if you have any concerns and especially if there is a lot of blood, it's worth seeing a doctor for peace of mind.

 Mallory Weiss tears usually heal in a couple of days without treatment.
 During those days, try to be extra gentle with your body and reduce purging as much as you possibly can.

 One of the very common bulimia complications is dehydration.
-Being dehydrated makes you feel like crap!
-I know, because I spent a good part of 10 years dehydrated.
-Bulimics lose fluids when they throw up and/or use diuretics and laxatives.
+You lose fluids when you throw up and/or use diuretics and laxatives.